fabric

 The resources directory is a place to put static files to be embedded into the executable of the microservice.
 Templates, images and scripts are some examples of what can potentially be embedded.

-service.go is where solution developers are expected to introduce the business logic of the microservice. service.go implements Service, which extends Intermediate as mentioned earlier.
+service.go is where the business logic of the microservice lives. service.go implements Service, which extends Intermediate as mentioned earlier.
 Most of the tools that a microservice needs are available through the receiver (svc *Service) which points to the Intermediate and by extension the Connector.
-It include the methods of the Connector as well as type-specific methods defined in the Intermediate.
+It includes the methods of the Connector as well as type-specific methods defined in the Intermediate.

 type Intermediate struct {